Remember to cite LawCareers.Net on your application form if you apply to Osborne Clarke LLP.

-Candidates should complete an online application form which can be accessed through our website: www.osborneclarke.com/trainees.
-The deadline for summer 2017 vacation scheme is 15 January 2017.
-The training contract application deadline is 15 January 2017.
+Candidates should complete an online application form which can be accessed through our website: join.osborneclarke.com.
+The deadline for summer 2023 vacation scheme is 15 January 2023.
+The training contract application deadline is 15 January 2023.

-Of course, like any private practice, legal expertise is at the heart of everything we do.
+Legal expertise is at the heart of everything we do.
 But what makes us distinctive?
-For a start, you can expect to get involved in truly fascinating work.
+For a start, you will get involved in truly fascinating work.
 The variety of our deals and the diversity of our clients provide an exciting and immersive commercial framework.
-This is a firm where fresh ideas (and the confidence and conviction to see them through) are highly prized, and we're never afraid to take a view.
-It is also firm with a coherent commercial vision, with a clear direction, supported by a compelling sense of purpose and identity.
-Put simply, we’re going places.
-And you can put our positive, can-do attitude down to sustained success, in terms of both profile and performance.
+This is a firm where fresh ideas are highly prized, and we're never afraid to take a view.
+We know first-hand what inviting a diversity of perspectives delivers – creativity, innovation and a truly inspiring workplace.
+That’s why there's no one type of Osborne Clarke lawyer.
+And why your story, your ideas and who you are matters from day one.

 To find out what it is like to work at Osborne Clarke read the firm's Meet the Lawyer profile.

 The best way to really know if Osborne Clarke is the firm for you is to experience it all first-hand on our two-week summer vacation scheme.
 You'll get an insight into the day-to-day of a global commercial firm, soak up the culture and get to do real work with expert supervision.
 Like most things in life, you get out what you put in.
 Rather than observing us from the side-lines, we want you to take an active role in your experience with us.
 Which means that while you'll be given a comprehensive (and educational) programme to follow, you'll also be given the space – and encouragement – to take the initiative, dive in deeper to the areas that interest you, and truly make the most of your time with us.